jupyterlab/benchmarks/docs/source/fixes/strategies.md

 On this [comment](https://github.com/jupyterlab/jupyterlab/issues/4292#issuecomment-674419945): I did some quick experiments, based on some quick profiling results (it seems that the vast majority of time is in browser layout).
 For example, adding scrollbarStyle: 'null' to the bare editor config in [editor.ts](https://github.com/jupyterlab/jupyterlab/blob/7d1e17381d3ed61c23c189822810e8b4918d57ba/packages/codemirror/src/editor.ts#L1374).

-## Further Tune CodeMirror Configuration

-We should look how to configure or even update CodeMirror code base to mitigate the numerous Force layout.

-## Enhance CodeMirror Code Base

-On this [comment](https://github.com/jupyterlab/jupyterlab/issues/4292#issuecomment-674419945): Also editing the codemirror source to avoid measurements (by manually returning what the cached values ended up being) at <https://github.com/codemirror/CodeMirror/blob/83b9f82f411274407755f80f403a48448faf81d0/src/measurement/position_measurement.js#L586> and <https://github.com/codemirror/CodeMirror/blob/83b9f82f411274407755f80f403a48448faf81d0/src/measurement/position_measurement.js#L606> seemed to help a bit.
-The idea here is that since a single codemirror seems okay, but many codemirrors does not (even when the total number of lines is the same), perhaps we can use measurements from the codemirror to shortcut measurements in all the others, which seem to be causing lots of browser layout time.

-Read also the discussion on [CodeMirror/#/5873](https://github.com/codemirror/CodeMirror/issues/5873).

 ## Transfer Content in Chunks

 Transfer Content in Chunks for Incremental Loading on <https://github.com/jupyter/jupyter_server/issues/308>